Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Back to my story about my precious friend and our sons.

-We spent hours on the phone trying to work through a situation that evaded the ability of us solving strife.
+We spent hours on the phone trying to work through a situation between our young sons.

 About ten years later we reconnected and what blossomed was beauty and growth in our friendship that could come only from God.